mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 30
   - title: 'EXERCISE: Map, Filter, Reduce'
-    description: Using our knowledge of how higher order functions on the Array prototype work, we'll implement our own map, filter, reduce and forEach functions
+    description: Using our knowledge of how higher order functions on the Array prototype work, we'll implement our own map, filter, reduce and forEach functions.
     item_type: exercise
     start_time: '14:00'
     duration: 30
   - title: Control Flow
-    description: Control flow statements like `if` and `switch` give us the ability to define various paths that can our program can take, under certain circumstances.
+    description: Control flow statements like `if` and `switch` give us the ability to define various paths that our program can take, under different circumstances.
       We'll look at how these work in detail, including some non-traditional (but very useful) use cases.
     item_type: lecture